-JUDY C. QUA, 73, Filipino, is the Senior Vice-President for Corporate Affairs & Human Resources of Ionics, Inc. and Ionics EMS, Inc. She previously served as the Executive Assistant to the Chairman and CEO on special assignments.
-She is concurrently the President and Chief Executive Officer of Iomni Precision, Inc. She was the Managing Director for Finance of IONOTE Ltd., the joint venture facility of Ionics EMS, Inc. and NOTEAB of Sweden in China.
+JUDY C. QUA, 75, Filipino, is the Senior Vice-President for Corporate Affairs and Human Resources, Admin & Training of Ionics, Inc. and Ionics EMS, Inc. She previously served as the Executive Assistant to the Chairman and CEO on special assignments.
+She is concurrently the President and CEO of Iomni Precision, Inc. She was the Managing Director for Finance of IONOTE Ltd., the joint venture facility of Ionics EMS, Inc. and NOTE AB of Sweden in China.
 Prior to joining Ionics, Inc., she was in college teaching, advertising and marketing practice, data management, and was a consulting resource for Ionics in people management and corporate communications.
-Ms. Qua is a transformational psychologist, a professional lecturer, a certified faculty for the American Management Association and the Swedish-based CELEMI management simulation learning systems, and an author of four (4) books of inspirational essay on changing perspectives and positive thinking.
+Ms. Qua is a transformational psychologist, a professional lecturer, a certified faculty for the American Management Association and the Swedish-based CELEMI management simulation learning systems, and an author of five (5) books of inspirational essay on changing perspectives and positive thinking, and on the biography of the late technopreneur, Larry Qua.
 She was the Philippine Director and sole licensed lecturer / facilitator of the world-renowned Silva Mind Control Method coursework.
 She is the lecturer-facilitator of The Second Wind Mind Works neurotraining course.
-She holds a Master of Arts degree in Social and Industrial Psychology from the Ateneo de Manila University and a Master of Business Administration degree from Kellogg-HKUST Business School of Northwestern University.
+She holds a Master of Arts degree in Social and Industrial Psychology from the Ateneo de Manila University and an Executive Master of Business Administration degree from Kellogg-HKUST Business School of Northwestern University.

-RONAN ANDRADE, 53, Filipino, is the Vice-President for Finance and Chief Risk Officer of the Corporation.
+RONAN ANDRADE, 54, Filipino, is the Vice-President for Finance and Chief Risk Officer of the Company.
 He graduated from San Beda College in 1991 and passed the Certified Public Accountant Board Examination in the same year.
 He worked with Sycip Gorres & Velayo Auditing Firm-Audit Division from 1992 to 1998, starting as an audit staff member until he became audit supervisor.
 He joined Ionics, Inc. in 1999 as Senior Manager for Finance and became Assistant Vice President and Acting Finance Head of the Company, prior to his transfer to Internal Audit as Vice President.
 In 2007, Mr. Andrade was appointed as Vice President of Finance of the Company.

-MANUEL R. ROXAS, 74, Filipino, has been the Company's Corporate Secretary for the past twenty-seven (27) years.
+MANUEL R. ROXAS, 75, Filipino, has been the Company's Corporate Secretary for more than twenty years.
 His professional experience covers general corporate law practice as counsel to various companies engaged in banking, investments, pharmaceuticals, shipping and manufacturing.
 Atty.
 Roxas received his Bachelor of Science degree in Economics from the University of Pennsylvania in 1970 and Bachelor of Laws degree from the University of the Philippines in 1975.
 His other professional affiliations include: Roxas de los Reyes Laurel Rosario & Gonzales as Partner, Tax Management Association of the Philippines as past President, President Manuel A. Roxas Foundation, Inc. as Trustee, Mother Rosa Memorial Foundation, Inc. as Corporate Secretary and the Integrated Bar of the Philippines as member.

-KRISHA F. VILLANUEVA, 31, Filipino, is the Company's Assistant Corporate Secretary.
+KRISHA F. VILLANUEVA, 32, Filipino, is the Company's Assistant Corporate Secretary.
 Atty.
 Villanueva is an associate lawyer at Roxas de los Reyes Laurel Rosario & Gonzales Law Offices.
 Her professional experience covers general corporate law practice and litigation.
 She received her Bachelor of Science degree in Business Administration from the University of the Philippines Diliman and her Juris Doctor degree from the University of the Philippines College of Law.
 While in law school, Atty.
 Villanueva served as legal intern at the UP Office of Legal Aid and the Office of the Government Corporate Counsel.
 She is a member of the Integrated Bar of the Philippines and the UP Women Lawyers Circle.